leonardphokane/PLP-ai-introduction-assignment/README.md

 }
 ### 3. Chatbot Logic

-User Inputs: Ask questions like:
+- **User Inputs**: Ask questions like:

-“Which crypto is trending up?”
+- "Which crypto is trending up?"

-“What’s the most sustainable coin?”
+- "What’s the most sustainable coin?"

-Bot Responses:
+- **Bot Responses**:

   Use if-else logic to match queries to data.

-Example:
+- Example:

 python
 if "sustainable" in user_query: